 Introduction

 Calypso Pipeline, L.L.C. (“Calypso”) announces an open season for firm natural gas transportation service on a proposed natural gas pipeline project designed to transport up to 1 billion cubic feet ("Bcf") per day of natural gas from a point on the exclusive economic zone boundary between the United States ("U.S.") and the Bahamas to onshore point(s) of delivery near Port Everglades, Florida (the "Calypso Facilities").
-The open season will last from April 9, 2001 through April 30, 2001.
+The open season will last from April 9, (May__?)
+2001 through April (May?)
+30, 2001.
 The purpose of the open season is to solicit bids and, if required, to provide a nondiscriminatory means of allocating its firm transportation service capacity among potential customers.
 Parties interested in contracting for firm transportation service are invited to participate in this open season by submitting an offer sheet, executing a precedent agreement, and returning them to Calypso via registered mail, hand delivery, or overnight delivery service.
 This open season bid response must be received by 5:00 p.m.
 CDT on ______, 2001 at the address below.

 Bob Burleson